Get started now

 (b) the word “or” is not exclusive; and (c) the words “herein,” “hereof,” “hereby,” “hereto,” and “hereunder” refer to this Agreement as a whole.
 Unless the context otherwise requires, references herein:

-(x) to Sections, Schedules, Exhibits, and Statements of Work refer to the Sections of, and Schedules, Exhibits, and Statements of Work attached to this Agreement;
+(c) to Sections, Schedules, Exhibits, and Statements of Work refer to the Sections of, and Schedules, Exhibits, and Statements of Work attached to any Agreement which references these Terms;

-16.5 This Agreement, together with all Schedules, Exhibits, and Statements of Work and any other documents incorporated herein by reference, constitutes the sole and entire agreement of the parties to this Agreement with respect to the subject matter contained herein, and supersedes all prior and contemporaneous understandings and agreements, both written and oral, with respect to such subject matter.
-In the event of any conflict between the terms and provisions of this Agreement and those of any Schedule, Exhibit or Statement of Work, the following order of precedence shall govern:
+15.5 These Terms, and any Agreement, together with all Schedules, Exhibits, and Statements of Work and any other documents incorporated therein by reference, constitutes the sole and entire agreement of the parties to the Agreement with respect to the subject matter contained therein, and supersedes all prior and contemporaneous understandings and agreements, both written and oral, with respect to such subject matter.
+In the event of any conflict between the Terms and any Agreement the following order of precedence shall govern:

-(a) first, this Agreement, exclusive of its Exhibits and Schedules;
+(a) first, the Agreement, inclusive of its Exhibits and Schedules;

-16.6 Neither party may assign, transfer, or delegate any or all of its rights or obligations under this Agreement, including by operation of law, change of control, or merger, without the prior written consent of the other party, which consent shall not be unreasonably withheld or delayed; provided, that, upon prior written notice to the other party, either party may assign the Agreement to an Affiliate of such party or to a successor of all or substantially all of the assets of such party through merger, reorganization, consolidation, or acquisition.
-No assignment shall relieve the assigning party of any of its obligations hereunder.
+15.6 The Client may not assign, transfer, or delegate any or all of its rights or obligations under these Terms or an Agreement, including by operation of law, change of control, or merger, without the prior written consent of the Consultant.
+The Consultant may assign an Agreement to an Affiliate or to a successor of all or substantially all of the assets of the Consultant, through merger, reorganization, consolidation, or acquisition, without any consent from the Client.
 Any attempted assignment, transfer, or other conveyance in violation of the foregoing shall be null and void.
 This Agreement shall be binding upon and shall inure to the benefit of the parties hereto and their respective successors and permitted assigns.
+Furthermore, the Client acknowledges and agrees that the Consultant may work with subcontractors in order to perform any Services to be delivered to the Client hereunder, or pursuant to any SOW, with any such Services performed being subject to the terms of the Agreements.

-16.7 This Agreement is for the sole benefit of the parties hereto and their respective successors and permitted assigns and nothing herein, express or implied, is intended to or shall confer upon any other Person any legal or equitable right, benefit, or remedy of any nature whatsoever, under or by reason of this Agreement.
+15.7 An Agreement entered into pursuant to these Terms is for the sole benefit of the parties thereto and their respective successors and permitted assigns and nothing herein or therein, express or implied, is intended to or shall confer upon any other Person any legal or equitable right, benefit, or remedy of any nature whatsoever, under or by reason of these Terms or an Agreement.

-16.8 The headings in this Agreement are for reference only and shall not affect the interpretation of this Agreement.
+15.8 The headings in these Terms are for reference only and shall not affect the interpretation of the Terms.

-16.9 This Agreement may be amended, modified, or supplemented only by an agreement in writing signed by each party hereto.
+15.9 An Agreement may be amended, modified, or supplemented only by an agreement in writing signed by each party hereto.
 No waiver by any party of any of the provisions hereof shall be effective unless explicitly set forth in writing and signed by the party so waiving.
-Except as otherwise set forth in this Agreement, no failure to exercise, or delay in exercising, any rights, remedy, power, or privilege arising from this Agreement shall operate or be construed as a waiver thereof; nor shall any single or partial exercise of any right, remedy, power, or privilege hereunder preclude any other or further exercise thereof or the exercise of any other right, remedy, power, or privilege.
+Except as otherwise set forth in any Agreement or these Terms, no failure to exercise, or delay in exercising, any rights, remedy, power, or privilege arising from these Terms or any Agreement shall operate or be construed as a waiver thereof; nor shall any single or partial exercise of any right, remedy, power, or privilege hereunder preclude any other or further exercise thereof or the exercise of any other right, remedy, power, or privilege.

-16.10 If any term or provision of this Agreement is invalid, illegal, or unenforceable in any jurisdiction, such invalidity, illegality, or unenforceability shall not affect any other term or provision of this Agreement or invalidate or render unenforceable such term or provision in any other jurisdiction.
-Upon such determination that any term or other provision is invalid, illegal, or unenforceable, the parties hereto shall negotiate in good faith to modify this Agreement so as to effect the original intent of the parties as closely as possible in a mutually acceptable manner in order that the transactions contemplated hereby be consummated as originally contemplated to the greatest extent possible.
+15.10 If any term or provision of these Terms or an Agreement is invalid, illegal, or unenforceable in any jurisdiction, such invalidity, illegality, or unenforceability shall not affect any other term or provision of these Terms or an Agreement or invalidate or render unenforceable such term or provision in any other jurisdiction.
+Upon such determination that any term or other provision is invalid, illegal, or unenforceable, the parties hereto shall negotiate in good faith to modify an Agreement so as to effect the original intent of the parties as closely as possible in a mutually acceptable manner in order that the transactions contemplated hereby be consummated as originally contemplated to the greatest extent possible.

-16.13 Waiver of Jury Trial.
-EACH PARTY ACKNOWLEDGES AND AGREES THAT ANY CONTROVERSY THAT MAY ARISE UNDER THIS AGREEMENT, INCLUDING ANY EXHIBITS, SCHEDULES, ATTACHMENTS, AND APPENDICES ATTACHED TO THIS AGREEMENT, IS LIKELY TO INVOLVE COMPLICATED AND DIFFICULT ISSUES AND, THEREFORE, EACH SUCH PARTY IRREVOCABLY AND UNCONDITIONALLY WAIVES ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY LEGAL ACTION ARISING OUT OF OR RELATING TO THIS AGREEMENT, INCLUDING ANY EXHIBITS, SCHEDULES, ATTACHMENTS, OR APPENDICES ATTACHED TO THIS AGREEMENT, OR THE TRANSACTIONS CONTEMPLATED HEREBY.
+b) Waiver of Jury Trial.
+EACH PARTY ACKNOWLEDGES AND AGREES THAT ANY CONTROVERSY THAT MAY ARISE UNDER THIS AGREEMENT, INCLUDING ANY EXHIBITS, SCHEDULES, ATTACHMENTS, AND APPENDICES ATTACHED TO THIS AGREEMENT, IS LIKELY TO INVOLVE COMPLICATED AND DIFFICULT ISSUES AND, THEREFORE, EACH SUCH PARTY IRREVOCABLY AND UNCONDITIONALLY WAIVES ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY LEGAL ACTION ARISING OUT OF OR RELATING TO THIS AGREEMENT, INCLUDING ANY EXHIBITS, SCHEDULES, ATTACHMENTS, OR APPENDICES ATTACHED TO THIS AGREEMENT, OR THE TRANSACTIONS CONTEMPLATED HEREBY, TO THE EXTENT PERMITTED UNDER APPLICABLE LAW.